 Do you suffer from insomnia?
 Do you wake in the night and find it hard to go back to sleep?
 If you use this relaxation technique before going to sleep – you may be surprised at just how easily you will fall asleep.

 Are you in pain?
 You can reduce pain by using this technique.
-By focusing on your breath you full oxygenate your body, you relax and release your natural tranquiliser.
+By focusing on your breath you fully oxygenate your body, relax and release your natural tranquiliser.
 More on pain management in a later blog.

-After my heart attack I experienced bouts of breathlessness.
-I used this technique to help calm my body and my mind.
+After my heart attack, I experienced bouts of breathlessness.
+I used this technique to help calm my body and mind.

 If you experience anxiety using breathwork helps you take a moment to stop, be in the now and release the feelings of going crazy, remember there is always hope.